emicklei/melrose/docs/dsl.md

 ```

 ### octave<a name="octave"></a>
-Changes the pitch of notes by steps of 12 semitones for one or more musical objects.
+Change the pitch of notes by steps of 12 semitones for one or more musical objects.

 ```javascript
 octave(1,sequence('C D')) // => C5 D5